neeltron/OrganiCom/README.md

 # OrganiCom
-Just a plant that tweets and emails when it needs water.
+Just a plant that tweets @neeltron and emails (WIP) whenever it needs water.
+<br>More features like Nitrogen, etc., for soil analysis coming soon.

 # Installation